 Discover the huge variety of activities and excursion destinations along the scenic Ötztal Cycle Trail.

-The following expansion works along the Ötztal Cycle Trail are planned or are already being implemented in 2020:
+The following expansion works along the Ötztal Cycle Trail were implemented in 2020:

 Improvement of "Tumpener Gstoag"

-Currently under construction: The section of the cycle trail between Habichen and Tumpen will be flattened from a gradient of 18% to less than 10% and surfaced with asphalt - therefore this passage can be mastered even easier and safer in the future.
+The section of the cycle trail between Habichen and Tumpen has been flattened from a gradient of 18% to less than 10% and surfaced with asphalt - therefore this passage can be mastered even easier and safer from now on.

 New construction of "Bichl Bridge"

-At the planning stage: The "Bichl Bridge" can be found in Längenfeld behind the campsite, leading over the Ötztaler Ache brook.
-This bridge will be completely rebuilt and offers two cycling lanes in the future.
+The "Bichl Bridge" can be found in Längenfeld behind the campsite, leading over the Ötztaler Ache brook.
+This bridge has been completely rebuilt and offers two cycling lanes from now on.
 At the same time, the new bridge serves as a cross-country ski trail in winter.